Marxist literary criticism: History

 The core publication of the movement, the Communist Manifesto (1848), argues that 'the history of all hitherto existing societies is the history of class struggles'.
 As class struggle is the engine room of history, to understand the course of history, one must analyse the class relations that typify different historical epochs, the antagonisms, and forms of class struggle embodied in such class relations.
 This involves the development of class consciousness and follows the revolutionary movements that challenge the dominant classes.
 It extends to rating the success of these revolutions in developing new modes of production and forms of social organization.

 In contrast to the Manifesto, Preface to the Contribution to the Critique of Political Economy (1859) and Capital (1867) focus on the unfolding logic of a system, rather than class struggle.
 These provide an alternative account of historical development and emphasize the self-destructive contradictions and law of motion of specific modes of production.
-Preface argues that society's economic organization consists of a distinctive pattern of forces and relations of productions.
+Preface argues that society's economic organization consists of a distinctive pattern of forces and relations of production.
 From this foundation arises a complex political and ideological superstructure, where economic development impacts societal progress.

 Capital was more concerned with the genesis and dynamic of capitalism.
 As Mclellan (1971) states, "it refers to class struggle mainly in the context of the struggle between capital and labor, within capitalism, rather than over its suppression."
 Capital was less concerned with forecasting how capitalism would be overthrown, than considering how it had developed and how it functioned.
 The key to understanding this logic was the 'commodity form of social relations – a form that was most fully developed only in capitalism.